awsdocs/aws-cost-management-user-guide/doc_source/sp-offer-file.md

 1. Download the Savings Plans offer file\.
 + **Terms** includes the contract length and rates for all available Savings Plans\.
 + **Rates** lists all SKUs that are covered by Savings Plans along with the applicable rate\.
 Details of these SKUs are available in the individual service files\.
-For example, Amazon EC2 and Fargate\)\.
+For example, Amazon EC2, Fargate, and AWS Lambda\.

 Files are available in both CSV and JSON format\.